akka/alpakka-kafka/docs/src/main/paradox/transactions.md

 ## Transactional Sink and Flow

-The `Transactional.sink` is similar to the `Producer.committableSink` in that messages will be automatically committed as part of a transaction.
+The `Transactional.sink` is similar to the `Producer.committingSink` in that messages will be automatically committed as part of a transaction.
 The `Transactional.sink` or `Transactional.flow` are required when connecting a consumer to a producer to achieve a transactional workflow.

 They override producer properties `enable.idempotence` to `true` and `max.in.flight.requests.per.connection` to `1` as required by the Kafka producer to enable transactions.